bradrn/brassica/docs/Writing-Sound-Changes.md

 - In the replacement, it looks at the corresponding feature value for ‘Tone’ in the target (again behaving like `$Tone`).
   It then inserts the corresponding grapheme from ⟨e è é⟩ into the output word.
+- When included in a category (like `V`) they continue to behave in this way.

 Thus, in the sound change `e / i / V _`, the first `e` can match any of ⟨e è é⟩, and similarly with ⟨i ì í⟩.
 The correct output grapheme is determined by matching the feature ‘Tone’, as described above.
 The net effect is as if tone exists on its own tier, independent of the change in the vowel phoneme.

-As for `V`, it was defined as `[a e i o u]` *after* the autosegment declaration.
+Similarly, `V` was defined as `[a e i o u]` *after* the autosegment declaration.
 Thus, `V` includes ⟨à⟩, ⟨á⟩, ⟨è⟩, ⟨é⟩, etc., in the same way that `e` includes ⟨è⟩ and ⟨é⟩.
 And feature matching works here too: thus `V / a` would successfully convert ⟨tíkù⟩ to ⟨tákà⟩, neutralising the vowels while preserving the feature of ‘Tone’.

-(Note that declaring `V = &&Tone` as in previous examples would *not* have this effect.
-The various `+Tone` categories were declared before `auto +Tone+Mid` was specified, so they do not have any autosegmental behaviour.
-`+Tone+Mid` contains only the five graphemes ⟨a e i o u⟩, and nothing more.)
+(See [below](#autosegments-and-categories) for more information on using autosegments in categories.)

 Some care is needed when using autosegmental graphemes in the replacement.
-If there is no corresponding feature in the target for them to use, they will produce all possible results at once (as mentioned in the previous section).
+If there is no corresponding feature in the target for them to use, they will produce all possible results at once (similarly to features).
 For instance, continuing the previous example,
-  `y / i / C _ #` applied to ⟨katy⟩ would produce the three results ⟨kati katì katí⟩, because Brassica has no way to know what tone the output should be.
+  `y / i / C _ #` applied to ⟨katy⟩ would produce the three results ⟨kati katì katí⟩.
+Brassica has no way to know what tone the output should be, so it is forced to return all possible options.
-To expliticly specify the grapheme itself, write it with a following tilde: thus `y / i~ / C _ #` yields ⟨katy⟩→⟨kati⟩.
+To expliticly specify the non-autosegmental grapheme itself, **follow it with a tilde**: thus `y / i~ / C _ #` yields the single result ⟨katy⟩→⟨kati⟩.
-(The other possibilities `y / í` and `y / ì` work as you would expect.)
+The other possibilities `y / í` and `y / ì` work as you would expect.

-Similar issues arise when using multiple autosegments in the target and replacement, as in the following example:
+Similar subtleties arise when using multiple autosegmental graphemes together, as in the following example:

 ```brassica